openplanet-nl/nadeoapi-docs/docs/glossary.md

 ### Zone ID

 UUID that identifies a zone.
 The full list of zones (including their hierarchical structure) is available via the [Core API's zones endpoint](/core/meta/zones).

+### Club privacy levels

+Privacy levels for new members that can be set when creating / editing a club.
+These include:

+* `"public"`: Public - Open to everyone.
+Allows everyone to join the club directly.
+* `"private-open"`: Private - Accept requests.
+Players can request to join the club in-game.
+Requests need to be approved by a moderator.
+* `"private-closed"`: Private.
+The club does not accept new members.
+The club will still be visible in-game.

+### Room regions

+Server regions where a room can be hosted.
+This can be set when creating / editing a club room.
+Regions include:

+* `"eu-west"`: EU West.
+* `"ca-central"`: Canada Central.
+* `"ap-southeast"`: Asia Pacific.

+### Club upload activity types

+Activity types supported for assets when creating a club upload activity.
+These include:

+* `"map-upload"`: Track uploads.
+* `"skin-upload"`: Skin uploads.
+* `"item-upload"`: Item collections.
+A group of items that players can add to their map editor in-game.

+Item collections need to be compressed as a .zip file and placed in the `ItemCollections` folder in the Trackmania Documents folder.

+### Club folders

+Folders in clubs that can be used to organize activities.
+Nested folders are supported.

+If the folder ID of an activity is set to `0`, the activity will be moved outside the folder.
+Similarly, deleting a folder will move the activities outside it.